 With endless forecasting, countless variables, and, all too often, a regrettable amount of waste, grocery retailers often find themselves with an excess of slow-moving inventory.
 Such inventory does little more than take up space, weigh down operations, and tie up cash value.
 But B-Stock is here to help.

-If you’re interested in learning more about how B-Stock can help you recover more value while streamlining the efficiency of your inventory reduction efforts, reach out to us today.
+If you’re interested in learning more about how B-Stock’s B2B auction platform—or our other sales models—can help you recover more value while streamlining the efficiency of your inventory reduction efforts, reach out to us today.